bessagroup/f3dasm/docs/source/rst_doc_files/classes/workflow/cluster.rst

 |

 We want to make sure that the sampling is done only once, and that the data generation is done in parallel.
-Therefore we divide the different nodes into two categories:
+Therefore we can divide the different nodes into two categories:

 * The first node (:code:`f3dasm.HPC_JOBID == 0`) will be the **master** node, which will be responsible for creating the design-of-experiments and sampling
 * All the other nodes (:code:`f3dasm.HPC_JOBID > 0`) will be **process** nodes, which will retrieve the :class:`~f3dasm.ExperimentData` from disk and go straight to the data generation function.